Ukraine crisis: 'We don't war in Europe' Putin says in talks with Scholz | DW | 15.02.2022

 Scholz said the build-up of troops at the Ukrainian border "can be seen as a threat."
 However, "we now hear that more troops are being withdrawn that is a positive signal and we hope more will follow," he added.

-"The inviolability of borders, applied to Ukraine, is not to be negotiated," Scholz affirmed.
-"Dialogue can not end in a cul de sac, that would be a disaster for everyone," he added, "it is important to go the road of diplomacy so as to avoid war in Europe."

-German Chancellor Olaf Scholz said Tuesday Russia was a crucial player in maintaining security in Europe, after talks with President Vladimir Putin in Moscow.
 "For Europeans, it is clear that lasting security cannot be achieved against Russia but only with Russia," he told reporters.

-Putin said Germany "is one of Russia's most important partners" and said it intended to cooperate further with Berlin.
-He emphasized the role of economic ties between the two, with Germany being Russia's second-biggest trade partner after China.

-With reference to Nord Stream 2, he said "let me make clear that we are willing to continue shipping gas through Ukraine beyond 2024."
-The biggest issue for western powers with Nord Stream 2 has been its position in sidestepping Ukraine which relies on the revenue from the tolls on the gas that is transported through the country.
+The chancellor added the the "inviolability of borders ... is not to be negotiated," referring to Ukraine.

+"Dialogue can not end in a cul de sac, that would be a disaster for everyone," he added, "it is important to go the road of diplomacy so as to avoid war in Europe.

+Responding to a question from DW's Michaela Kufner about the possibility of war, Putin responded: "We do not want war in Europe."

+The Russian president then referred to Scholz's earlier comment that "people of this generation find it hard to imagine war in Europe."

+"That is exactly why we have made our proposals, to start a process of discussion over equal security for everybody

-The two also discussed NATO and Ukraine, with Putin saying that "countries have the right to join military alliances as our colleagues in NATO always maintain, but it is also important to maintain one's security not at the cost of the security of other countries."
+On NATO, Putin said that "countries have the right to join military alliances as our colleagues in NATO always maintain, but it is also important to maintain one's security not at the cost of the security of other countries."

 "We are also willing to continue the discussion process," the Russian president added.